Have you been trained to be a dietitian in your country?

 Step 1

-Apply to the College of Dietitians of Ontario (CDO) HERE and follow steps 1, 2 and 3 at this link.
+Apply to the College of Dietitians of Ontario (CDO) HERE.

 Step 2